techgneek/AI-Applied-Cybersecurity-Incident-Response/README.md

 • Harvested credentials included **enterprise systems used by LG Electronics engineering teams**

 • Exposure of these credentials presents **potential supply chain risk to partner organizations**

 ---

+# Threat Landscape

+Infostealer malware has become one of the fastest-growing sources of enterprise credential exposure.

+Security researchers estimate that **millions of corporate credentials are exposed each year through infostealer log marketplaces**, enabling threat actors to gain unauthorized access to enterprise systems without exploiting software vulnerabilities.

+These marketplaces operate as part of a broader cybercrime ecosystem where attackers purchase stolen credentials to perform:

+• corporate network intrusion
+• account takeover attacks
+• intellectual property theft
+• ransomware deployment
+• supply chain compromise

+In many cases, attackers rely on **valid credentials rather than exploits**, allowing malicious activity to blend in with legitimate authentication behavior.

+This investigation demonstrates how credential exposure from a single compromised endpoint can introduce **risk across multiple organizations connected through trusted development relationships.**

+---